 We have four thoughts for an organization looking to close the leadership gap.

-• Use assessments to help employees find their true strengths early in their careers.
-Strengthscope looks promising, and we have had a great experience with 5 Dynamics.
+- Use assessments to help employees find their true strengths early in their careers.
+Strength and scope look promising, and we have had a great experience with 5 Dynamics.
 Many other excellent providers can help your people understand the source of their energy.
-Then assign people to work teams based on their strengths.
+Then assign people to work in teams based on their strengths.
 The more they can express themselves in work that energizes them, the more engaged they will be.

 Overcoming old ways of thinking won’t be easy, but once more companies adopt these principles, the momentum will begin.
 We don’t think it will take long before we have many new models for managing the enterprise.